mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/management-of-api.md

     strip_listen_path: true
 ```

-## API Status (inactive/active, external/internal)
+## API Status

-The following fields configures status of an API within Tyk - if it is currently active and if it is exposed externally.

-- `spec.active`: when set to true, enables the API so that Tyk will listen for and process requests made to the listenPath.
+### API Active Status

 An active API will be loaded to the Gateway, while an inactive API will not, resulting in a 404 response when called.

-- `spec.internal`: when set to true, makes the API accessible only internally.

-Inactive API Example:
+The active status of an API can be set by modifying the `spec.active` configuration parameter.
+When set to `true`, this enables the API so that Tyk will listen for and process requests made to the `listenPath`.

 ```yaml {linenos=true, linenostart=1, hl_lines=["9-9"]}
 apiVersion: tyk.tyk.io/v1alpha1